evastgh/evastgh.github.io/_pages/about.md

 [TL;DR (one-page resume)](/files/resume.pdf)
 [TL;DR (CV)](/files/cv.pdf)

+My research interests are in physics-based simulations, partial differential equations, and optimization problems.
 I received my PhD in [Computational Applied Mathematics at University of California -- Los Angeles](https://www.math.ucla.edu/research/cam) in March 2020.
-My interests are in physics-based simulations and their applications in computer graphics; my major focus is Material Point Method and its improvements.
-I am also interested in partial differential equations, especially the ones involving optimization problems (e.g. optimal transport).
-My PhD advisor was Prof. [Joseph Teran](https://www.math.ucla.edu/~jteran/).
-Right now, I am studyiing regularity theory for minimizers of polyconvex functionals with Prof. [Wilfrid Gangbo](https://www.math.ucla.edu/~wgangbo/) at UCLA.
+My Doctoral Dissertation was on Material Point Method and its improvements.
+I was advised by Prof. [Joseph Teran](https://www.math.ucla.edu/~jteran/).
+Right now, I am studying regularity theory for minimizers of polyconvex functionals with Prof. [Wilfrid Gangbo](https://www.math.ucla.edu/~wgangbo/) at UCLA.

 **Community Service**
 I was the chief organizer of [Women in Math at UCLA](https://www.math.ucla.edu/grad/women-in-math) during 2016-2018 and created the [Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) in 2017.
 I served as the president of the Math Grad Student Organization during 2018-2020 and represented in the [Math and Physical Sciences Council](https://www.math.ucla.edu/~mpsc/math/) during 2017-2020.